shhu21/team-profile-generator/README.md

 # Description
 Creates a team profile html page using user input from the command line.
 (Each team role is colored coded in the generated page, Manager - Yellow, Engineer - Beige, Intern - Teal.)

+# Framework
+- Javascript
+- Jest
+- HTML
+- CSS
+- Inquirer.js

 # Installation
 1. Clone the repository.
 2. Run `npm install` in the command line to install the dependancies.
-3. Run `node index.js` in the command line to start the program.
+3. Run `node Index.js` in the command line to start the program.

 # User's Guide
 As mentioned in the [Installation](#installation) instructions, run `node Index.js` to start the program.
 The generated `index.html`, as well as the corresponding `style.css` file, can be found in the `dist` directory (`./dist/index.html`, `./dist/style.css`).
 The user is first prompted to input the team manager's information (required), and then prompted to choose to add an engineer or an intern.
 If the user wishes to stop adding team members, they may select `Cancel` to exit.
 View the [Demo](#demo) for a video walkthrough of the program.
 (The Demo only shows one example of each team role, but the user may enter as many engineers and/or interns as they wish.) </br>